fazil2007/Face-Attendence-System/README.md

-# 🎯 Face Attendance System
+# 🎯 Face Recognition Attendance System

 ## 📌 Description
-This project is a Face Detection Attendance System built using Python and OpenCV.
+This project is a Face Recognition Attendance System built using Python and OpenCV.
-It detects human faces in real-time using a webcam and automatically marks attendance in a CSV file.
+It detects and recognizes faces in real-time using a webcam and automatically marks attendance with the person's name.

 ---

 ## 🚀 Features
 - 🎥 Real-time face detection
+- 🧠 Face recognition (identifies person)
-- 📝 Automatic attendance marking
+- 📝 Automatic attendance with name
 - 📁 Stores data in CSV file
-- ⚡ Simple and fast system
+- ⚡ Fast and efficient

 ---